Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson3.md

 })
 ```

-With a test like this would you be confident that this would catch errors in the future?
+With a test like this, would you be confident that this would catch errors in the future?

 ### Debriefing the tests